CartoDB/documentation/app/content/spatial-extension-bq/reference.md

 #### quadkey.KRING

 {{% bannerNote type="code" %}}
-quadkey.KRING(quadint INT64) -> ARRAY<INT64>
+quadkey.KRING(quadint, distance)
 {{%/ bannerNote %}}

-* `quadint`: `INT64` quadint we want to get the KRING from.
+* `quadint`: `INT64` quadint to get the KRING from.
+* `distance`: `INT64` distance (in cells) to the source.

-Returns an array with all the quadints directly next to the given quadint at the same level of zoom.
-We consider diagonal, horizontal and vertical nearby quadints and the current quadint so KRING should always return 9 quadints.
+Returns an `ARRAY` containing all the `INT64` quadints directly next to the given quadint at the same level of zoom.
+Diagonal, horizontal and vertical nearby quadints plus the current quadint are considered, so KRING always returns `(distance*2 + 1)^2` quadints.

 #### quadkey.BBOX

 {{% bannerNote type="code" %}}
-quadkey.BBOX(quadint INT64) -> ARRAY<FLOAT64>
+quadkey.BBOX(quadint INT64)
 {{%/ bannerNote %}}

-* `quadint`: `INT64` quadint we want to get the bbox from.
+* `quadint`: `INT64` quadint to get the bbox from.

-Returns the boundary box of a given quadint.
-This boundary box contains the minimum and maximum longitude and latitude.
+Returns an `ARRAY` with the boundary box of a given quadint.
+This boundary box contains the minimum and maximum longitude and latitude as `FLOAT64`.
+The output format is [West-South, East-North] or [min long, min lat, max long, max lat].

 #### quadkey.ST_ASQUADINT